Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/Dataset/insert/insert.md

         style="width: 50%; padding: 5px;"/>
     </div>

-3. Select the event `press` and drag the `Dataset.insert` function to the event flow and fill in the parameter, for the `data` param change it's type to a function / subflow and put `Conversion.toObject` inside it then add `name`, `title` as object key with `name_value`, `title_value` as it's value respectively.
+3. Select the event `press` and drag the `Dataset.insert` function to the event flow and fill in the parameter.
+For the `data` parameter, change it's type to a function / subflow and put `Conversion.toObject` inside it then add `name`, `title` as object key with `name_value`, `title_value` as it's value respectively.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./insert-step-3.png"